LVT is an abbreviation for Luxury Vinyl Tiles. Our experts explain more about this popular floor covering.

 Because they are made from PVC, this makes them ideal for areas such as bathrooms, kitchens, or for even for commercial use such as hair salons and yoga studios.
 Anywhere that moisture could be an issue, LVT is an ideal substitute to wooden floors.
 The multiple layers also offer stability to ensure that the product lays flat on the ground without absorbing moisture or expanding due to water.

 Installation of Luxury Vinyl Tile

 There are 2 main ways to install an LVT floor.
-There is a loose lay click system, similar to laminate flooring installation, requiring a specialist LVT underlay and there are glue down systems requiring specialist LVT glues.
+There is a loose lay click system, similar to laminate flooring installation, requiring a specialist LVT underlay and there is glue down systems requiring specialist LVT glues.
 Both installation types require a completely level sub-floor.
-Read our guide on how to Lay LVT Flooring for step by step instructions.
+Read our guide on how to Lay LVT Flooring for step-by-step instructions.
 If you are not confident in installing, we can recommend services such as Rated People, where you can look for experienced LVT fitters in your area.

 The Benefits of an LVT Floor